kiegroup/github-action-build-chain/README.md

 - **\*-b, -branch**: The branch to get projects.
 E.g. `-b=main`
 - **-g** (group from project argument): The group to take projects.
 In case you want to build projects from a different group than the one defined in "definition file".
 E.g. `-g=Ginxo`
 - **-c, -command**: A command to execute for all the projects, no matter what's defined in "definition file".
 E.g. `-c="mvn clean"`
-- **--skipExecution**: A command to skip execution, no matter what's defined in "definition file" or in `--command` argument.
-E.g. `--skipExecution`
 - **-cct**: You can define a custom command treatment expression.
 See [Custom Command Replacement](#custom-command-replacement)
 - **-spc**: a list of projects to skip checkout.
 Something like `-spc 'kiegroup/appformer=./' 'kiegroup/drools=/folderX' `
 - **skipParallelCheckout**: Checkout the project sequencially.
 - **-sp**: The project to start the build from.
 Something like `-sp=kiegroup/appformer`.
+- **--skipExecution**: A flag to skip execution and artifacts archiving, no matter what's defined in "definition file" or in `--command` argument.
+E.g. `--skipExecution`
+- **--skipCheckout**: A flag to skip project checkout.
+No `git clone/checkout` command will be executed, checout information will be printed anyway.
+E.g. `--skipCheckout`

 Examples: